 An institution's IOF allocation is based on the CFI contributions for eligible projects.
-All CFI projects approved after July 1, 2001, are eligible to receive IOF, with the exception of projects funded under the Canada Research Chairs Infrastructure Fund and the international funds.
+All projects approved by the CFI Board of Directors after July 1, 2001, are eligible to receive IOF, with the exception of projects funded under the Canada Research Chairs Infrastructure Fund and the international funds.
 All eligible projects generate an IOF allocation of 30 percent of the maximum CFI amount approved at award finalization.
-Institutions can review their allocation details in the "Institutions: Financial Access" section on the CFI website (http://www.innovation.ca/en/CFIOnline).
+Institutions can review their allocation details in the "Institutions: finance" section of the CFI website (www.innovation.ca/en/CFIOnline).